konifer44/ESP32_SmartLED/README.md

 * Some current limitting resistors for each LED channel

-## This device is controlled by my iOS application that is available in this repository:
+## This device is controlled by iOS application that is available in this repository:
 [SwiftUI_SmartLED_App]

 <img src="detailedControls.PNG" alt="drawing" width="400"/>